apache/brooklyn-ui/README.md

 ### Apache Brooklyn UI Sub-Project

-This repo contains the JavaSciprt UI for Apache Brooklyn plus server-side code to enable module lookup and discovery.
+This repo contains the JavaScript UI for Apache Brooklyn plus server-side code to enable module lookup and discovery.

 Essential contents: